fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 rθ = SVector(3.0, π/2)
 ```

-I'd like to note that this picture is extremely unphysical.
+I'd like to note that this picture is unphysical.
 If a black hole _were to have charge_, it is likely that the charge is vanishingly small in the metric[^kris], and that the charge product $qQ$ is instead non-zero.
 But there is nothing in the mathematics that prevents us from exploring this class of spacetimes, so we will press on.

 Plotting the value of the constraint equation for different $\Omega_\phi$ for two different spins: